Medal of Honor: Related recipients

-Another notable pair of related recipients are Admiral Frank Friday Fletcher (rear admiral at the time of award) and his nephew, Admiral Frank Jack Fletcher (lieutenant at the time of award), both awarded for actions during the United States occupation of Veracruz.
+Two other notable pairs of related recipients include two uncle and nephew recipients.
+Admiral Frank Friday Fletcher (rear admiral at the time of award) and his nephew, Admiral Frank Jack Fletcher (lieutenant at the time of award), both awarded for actions during the United States occupation of Veracruz.
+Guy W. S. Castle for actions during the U.S. occupation of Veracruz, and his nephew Frederick Walker Castle for actions during World War II.